StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-1.md

 replicaset.apps/poc-starlingx-central-5588f46ccb   1         1         1       100m
 ```

-In less than 5 minutes you learned how easy it is to deploy your existing
+We will talk about Flux and StarlingX Apps in the next installments of this series.
-Helm-packaged application to StarlingX.
-No surprises there!
-We will talk about
+# About StarlingX

-Flux and StarlingX Apps on the next installments of this series.
+If you would like to learn more about the project and get involved check the website for more information or download the code and start to experiment with the platform.
+If you are already evaluating or using the software please fill out the user survey and help the community improve the project based on your feedback.

 ## Appendix - Application Demo and Information